Darsana-Ramesh/HeartDiseasePrediction-ML/README.md

 ## CORBEAT: A System for predicting Heart Disease ##

 ## Overview
-CorBeat is a web-based heart disease risk assessment tool that analyzes user health data and predicts the likelihood of heart disease using a machine learning model with 94.5% of accuracy.
+CorBeat is a web-based heart disease risk assessment tool that analyzes user health data and predicts the likelihood of heart disease using a machine learning model with 94.5% of accuracy(Random Forest algorithm).
 The project integrates Flask for backend processing and Firebase for authentication and data storage.